House Judiciary Committee Calling On Robert Mueller To Testify About Russia Report

 There are still many questions expected to be answered in the Russia report, including whether there may have been any form of cooperation between the Trump campaign and Russia that fell short of illegal collusion.
 It would also likely show whether Trump was aware of the already known contacts between members of his campaign and Russia, including the now infamous Trump Tower meeting that Donald Trump Jr. orchestrated with a Kremlin-connected lawyer promising dirt on Hillary Clinton that had been stolen by the Russian government.

-It was not yet clear if Robert Mueller’s report would be made public, NPR noted, but it would likely be one of the most-watched political events in quite some time.
-It would also mark the first time that the public has seen from Mueller since he was named special counsel in early 2017.
+It was not yet clear if Robert Mueller’s report will be made public, NPR noted, but it would likely be one of the most-watched political events in quite some time.
+It would also mark the most that the public has seen of Mueller since he was named special counsel in early 2017.

 “Despite one of the highest profile roles in official Washington in recent memory, Mueller is a sphinx.
 He has barely spoken in public since his appointment in the spring of 2017 and his office has made very few comments in the press,” the NPR report noted.